Abiola7272/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script display the list of content availabe in the directory
+This script changes the working directory to the user’s home directory